Hill vs Wooldridge Elementary: 34 Point TEA Gap in North Austin

 What high schools do Hill and Wooldridge feed into?

 Hill feeds through Murchison Middle School to Anderson High School.
-Wooldridge feeds through Burnet Middle School to LASA, McCallum, or Navarro Early College High School.
+Wooldridge feeds through Burnet Middle School to Navarro Early College High School, with LASA available district wide by application.

 Ready to Find Your Home?